The Levee, Chicago: Closure of The Levee

 The difficult process of closing down the entire Levee District began on January 9, 1910, when Nathaniel Ford Moore died in Victoria "Vic" Shaw's brothel.
-She wanted to frame Minna Everleigh for the death, but Everleigh found out about Moore before Shaw got the chance.
+She wanted to frame Minna Everleigh for the death, but Everleigh found out about the plot before Shaw got the chance.
 Shaw was forced to call the police to report the death after which her brothel was closed.
 A year later, on October 3, 1911, the state's attorney issued warrants for 135 people associated with the Levee, including Big Jim Colosimo, Ed Weiss, Roy Jones and Vic Shaw.
 The warrants shut down halls, saloons and brothels.
 Many people were arrested within the brothels; in Marie Blanchey's brothel, 20 women and 30 men were arrested.
 Word spread about corruption in the government, and on October 24, 1911, Mayor Carter Harrison ordered the closure of the Everleigh Club.
 It was shut down the following day.
 Many businesses in the Levee District closed in 1911, but the district held on for two more years.
 One of the last brothels to close was Freiberg's Dance Hall, which celebrated its last night on August 24, 1914.